Sinfonia concertante: Classical era

-Joseph Haydn also wrote a Sinfonia Concertante for Violin, Cello, Oboe and Bassoon during his visit to London, in a friendly challenge to his former student Ignaz Pleyel, who also stayed in London at the time, and whose works in the genre were highly popular.
+Joseph Haydn also wrote a Sinfonia Concertante for Violin, Cello, Oboe and Bassoon during his visit to London, as a friendly challenge to his former student Ignaz Pleyel.
+He also stayed in London at the time and his works in the genre were highly popular.
 Haydn also wrote symphonies with long soloist parts, especially early in his career, such as the "Time of Day" symphonies 6–8.
 These are, however, rightfully considered symphonies rather than sinfonie concertanti.

 Other examples from the era are Kozeluch's Sinfonia Concertante in E flat major for mandolin, trumpet, double-bass, piano, Gossec's Symphonie Concertante for Violin and Cello in D major and Gresnick's Symphonie Concertante in B flat major for Clarinet and Bassoon.

-Romantic Era
+Romantic era

 Few composers still called their compositions sinfonia concertante after the classical music era.
 However, some works such as Berlioz's Harold en Italie, for viola and orchestra approach the genre.

 Ludwig van Beethoven did not write anything designated as a sinfonia concertante, although some feel his Triple Concerto qualifies for inclusion in the genre.

 Felix Mendelssohn wrote two concertos for two pianos and orchestra: one in E major and one in A-flat major, which can both be seen as sinfonie concertanti.

 Saint-Saëns' Symphony No. 3 features an organ that is partially immersed in the orchestral sound, but also has several distinct solo passages.
 The second half of this work also features a semi-soloistic part for piano four hands.

 By the end of the 19th century, several French composers had started using the sinfonia concertante technique in symphonic poems, for example, Saint-Saëns uses a violin in Danse macabre, and Franck a piano in Les Djinns.

 Richard Strauss's Don Quixote (1897) uses several soloists to depict the main characters, namely cello, viola, bass clarinet and tenor tuba.

 Lalo's best known work, the Symphonie espagnole, is in fact a sinfonia concertante for violin and orchestra.

 A work in the same vein, but with the piano taking the "concertante" part is d'Indy's Symphony on a French Mountain Air.

 Brahms's concerto for violin, cello and orchestra in a minor, Op.
 102, the last of his four concertos, is effectively a sinfonia concertante.

 Bruch explored the boundaries of the solistic and symphonic genres in the Scottish Fantasy (violin soloist), Kol Nidrei (cello soloist), and Serenade (violin soloist).
 He also wrote a concerto for clarinet, viola and orchestra in E minor, and a concerto for two pianos and orchestra in A-flat minor, which are both equal to a sinfonia concertante.

 Ferruccio Busoni wrote an enormous piano concerto in C major, containing five movements, lasting over an hour and even finishing with a male choir, that can be considered a sinfonia concertante.